 Early in the morning of June 11, after months of heavy precipitation, the Cedar River poured into the streets of Cedar Rapids, Iowa.
 The water quickly swallowed the city.

-1,300 city blocks disappeared.
+- 1,300 city blocks disappeared.

-24,000 people were evacuated.
+- 24,000 people were evacuated.

-83 of Iowa’s 99 counties were declared disaster areas.
+- 83 of Iowa’s 99 counties were declared disaster areas.